chevereto/blog/_posts/2023/2023-01-03-chevereto-tiempos-13.md

 ![Semantics listing](/photos/2023/4.0.6/semantics-listing.jpg)

-For example, if you want to offer goods with Chevereto you could change "Album" to "Product", "Categories" to "Brands" and "Users" to "Client".
+For example, if you want to offer goods with Chevereto you could change "Album" to "Product", "Categories" to "Brands" and "Users" to "Clients".
 If you are using Chevereto for managing media assets you could change "Images" to "Samples" or "Photos".
 There's no limits, you define the context.

 ![Semantics settings](/photos/2023/4.0.6/semantics-settings.png)